-We are delighted that you have chosen to study with us at Marine Society and we wish to welcome you on board!
-This handbook aims to provide some important information about your programme and your rights and responsibilities as a learner, and details of how to contact us.
+We are delighted that you have chosen to study with us at Marine Society College and we wish to welcome you on board!
+This handbook aims to provide some important information about your programme and

-Our courses are partly funded by the Skills Funding Agency (SFA) and supplemented by funding from Greenwich Hospital and the Royal Navy.
+Our courses are partly funded by the Education and Skills Funding Agency (ESFA) and supplemented by funding from Greenwich Hospital and the Royal Navy.
 It is designed to be delivered in a way that best fits your needs and those of your employer.

-The Marine Society has enjoyed a long and illustrious history as a charity set up to supporting seafarers.
+The Marine Society College has enjoyed a long and illustrious history as a charity set up to supporting seafarers.
 For generations the education department has provided courses for seafarers and today we offer a wide range of GCSE and A Level courses and our role is to ensure that you receive the training, assessment and support that you need to successfully complete your course in a timely manner.
 In this handbook we cover everything that you need to know about studying with us and how you might get the best out of your chosen course of study.

 We are open to any suggestions you may have regarding how we can improve our service so do not hesitate to get in touch.